 When can I apply?

-The competition runs biannually, and the last was in 2022.
-So, the next window for application will be in 2024.
+The competition runs biannually, and the last round of applications was earlier in 2025.
+So, the next window for application will be in 2027.
 Keep up to date on their How to Enter page.

 London Playwrights Hub